Fishbite/webAudio/README.md

 We'd love to have anyone interested in music contribute to this project.
 If you'd like to get involved just DM me, fork the repo', do some cool stuff, do a pull request :¬)

+Folks who would be really cool to have on board:

+-- Sound engineers, to formulate audio graphs that are beyond my comprehension -- Musicians, to test the pants out of the app
+-- Web Audio API folks who can contibute anything to this project -- and of course, JavaScript programmers in general are always welcome

 ## Open Source